serhat-dirik/ocp4-KVM-CentOs/README.md

 cd acme.sh
 ```

 Provide your DNS Keys.
-I'm using godady in this case
+I'm using godady in this case.
+It uses different variables for different DNS provides.
+Check the project repo to find out which variables required for your case.

 ```shell
 export GD_Key="sdfsdfsdfljlbjkljlkjsdfoiwje"
 export GD_Secret="asdfsdafdsfdsfdsfdsfdsafd"
 ```
 Make sure that you are connected to your Red Hat OpenShift Cluster.
-You can either do these steps from a bastion host that you installed Red Hat OpenShift from or you can log into the cluster as a user that has cluster administrator permissions.
-Right after the installation this includes the system:admin and kubeadmin users.

 ```shell
 # find the server address